webrecorder/pywb/docs/manual/template-guide.rst

 File: ``base.html``

 This template includes the HTML added to all other pages, replay and non-replay.
 Shared JS and CSS includes can be added here.
-For themeing all pywb UI, it may be useful to modify this template.
+For theming all pywb UI, it may be useful to modify this template.

 To customize the default pywb UI across multiple pages, the following additional templates can also be overriden: